patters-match/gba-ezflash-iv-emulators/README.md

 ez4/reset_ez4-2.bin|Binary to reset into ez4 loader
 ez4/visoly.s|visoly.s, from an older version of PocketNES

-My own method for patching additional emulators was to check that their **visoly.s** was indeed mostly consistent with other emulator source code.
+My own method for patching additional emulators was to check that their **visoly.s** was indeed mostly consistent with the versions in other emulator source code.
 Then I used a hex editor to compare exit-patched emulator binariea with their unpatched originals so I could determine the initial state of the replaced section.
 I found that by progressively trimming both ends of this sequence, I was able to successfully locate an equivalent section in the new binary, even if there were sometimes minor differences.
 Then it was a case of selecting the most appropriately sized variant of the *reset_ez4* binary code to overwrite.

 --------
 ## Emulator Tips